 Seeing and Not Seeing Faculty Seminar

-Seeing and Not Seeing is a post-disciplinary faculty seminar and public lecture series that brings guests from a range of disciplines and institutions to speak to the project’s core sensibility of simultaneity, multiplicity and holding.
+Seeing and Not Seeing is a post-disciplinary faculty seminar and public lecture series that brings guests from a range of disciplines and institutions to speak to the project’s core sensibility of simultaneity, multiplicity, and holding.
 It is sponsored by the Boston University Center for the Humanities and the Global Development Policy Center with support from the Center for Latin American Studies.

 Seeing and Not Seeing examines how thinking may change as the result of taking into account multiple ways of seeing simultaneously.

 The project begins from the conviction that conventional ways of seeing the world and generating social science knowledge, rooted in “scientific” methods of defining categories, marshaling evidence and proving arguments, prevent the openness and holding of multiplicity needed to live and act ethically with knowledge that is incomplete and uncertain.

 By “not seeing,” what is meant is looking squarely at—but also beyond and through—the big things people habitually and are primed to see, such as democratic procedures, movements, viruses, or borders.
 Instead of delineating coherence and boundaries, a seeing and not seeing sensibility works to both “see” and “not see” these phenomena, so as to identify the multiple processes, forces, and representations that occur in and around them, out of which they are constituted and amidst which they coexist.
 The forms of analysis generated by this approach do not seek to make fully visible a reality that already exists, but rather to provide a field guide for new forms of interpretation and action.
 The seeing and not seeing sensibility interrogates the relations among author, material world and representation, theorizing openness through the tensions among them.